vanya-vasya/website-4-bird/SECURE-PROCESSOR_PAYMENT_VALIDATION.md

 | USD      | 1.133616      | $2.70              |
 | CHF      | 0.94          | CHF 2.24           |

-**Note:** All amounts are converted to integer cents before sending to Networx.
+**Note:** All amounts are converted to integer cents before sending to Secure-Processor.

 ---